OctopusDeployLabs/SpaceCloner/README.md

 PowerShell script to help you clone a space using the Octopus Deploy Restful API.

 # The cloning process won't cover all use cases
 This script was developed internally by the Customer Solutions Team at Octopus Deploy to solve specific use cases we encounter each day.
-Our typical workflow is to get a deployment / project / space configured locally before pushing it up to our [Samples](https://samples.octopus.app) instance.
-Or, we have a complex sample working locally, that we want to push up, and then simplify for general consumption.

 We are sharing this script to help other users of Octopus Deploy.
-To cover as many use cases as we run into as possible, the script has a set of generic comparisons in place.
-It matches by name, order is tracked via a simple index, etc.  We work in Octopus all day every day.
-As such, we are okay with a script that accomplishes 80-90% of a clone, and then spending a bit of time doing some manual work.
+It won't cover all use cases, and that is by design.
+It is limited by the fact it is a CLI tool going against a REST API.
+It doesn't have direct DB acces.

 > **Note:** if you have questions on how to use this script please reach out to advice@octopus.com

 This repository is [licensed](license) under the Apache license.
-It is possible for the script to work for your use cases without modification.
-However, it is impossible for us to write a script that matches every specific use case.
-For example, you might store a number of your variables in a key store, with Octopus storing the credentials.
-You could update the script so when it comes across a specific variable name the credentials are inserted into the variable value instead of pulling from the source instance.
+While it covers a variety of use cases, we know it can't cover every last hyper-specific use case.
 As such, we encourage you to fork it, test it out on an empty space or empty instance, look at the results and modify the script to meet your needs.
 If you feel your change can benefit the community, please submit a pull request!

 ## Issues and Feature Requests